 Partners, advisory committee and focus group

-Design Museum Gent is jointly implementing this project with S.M.A.K.
-Both collections are being surveyed as part of the project.
-By combining the strengths of both museums, we can combine two different perspectives, i.e., modern and contemporary art on the one hand and applied art and design on the other hand.
-We can count on the valuable input of three international partners, i.e., the RCE, KIK-IPRA and TH Köln/University of Applied Sciences.
-The RCE advises and supervises/provides support.
-It will also organise the workshop on the Plastic Identification Tool.
-KIK-IRPA will offer advice, perform the scientific analyses and attend the RCE workshop, also with the intention of sharing this knowledge and experience with the Belgian heritage sector at a later stage.
-The Cologne Institute of Conservation Sciences (CICS) of TH Köln is working on the ‘KuWerKo.
-Kunststoff, ein moderner Werkstoff im kunsthistorischen Kontext’ project, using the collection of the Deutsches Kunststoff Museum.
-We are working with them on the further development of the English-language thesauri and damage assessments, as well as exploring the potential of an online platform on which various institutions can share their results of analyses of plastic objects.
+Design Museum Gent implemented this project in conjunction with S.M.A.K.
+By joining forces both museums managed to combine two significant approaches, i.e. modern and contemporary art on the one hand and applied art and design on the other hand.
+We could also rely on valuable input from three international partners, i.e. RCE (Cultural Heritage Agency of the Netherlands), KIK-IRPA and CICS.
+RCE provided advice, supported and organised the workshop focused on the Plastic Identification Tool.
+KIK-IRPA provided advice, conducted scientific analyses and participated in the RCE workshop.
+Upon completion of the project KIK-IRPA agreed to assist the Belgian heritage sector with the maintenance and management of plastics in their collections.
+CICS implemented the KuWerKo.
+Kunststoff, ein moderner Werkstoff im kunsthistorischen Kontext (a modern material within an art historical context) project, which involved working with the collection of the Deutsches Kunststoff Museum.
+We also collaborated with them on the creation of the English language thesauri, the formulation of damage assessments and the exploration of the potential of an online platform with various settings to share the results of their analyses of synthetic objects.

-The focus group will comprise Flemish and Belgian players, that preserve a substantial collection of plastics and have an in-house restorer.
-The members are Griet Kockelkoren (KIK), KimVerkens (MoMu), Annelies De Mey (Design Museum Gent), Eline van der Velde (Design Museum Gent), Ruth Goris (Design Museum Gent), Claudia Kramer (S.M.A.K.), Frances Berry (S.M.A.K.), NinaSerulus (ADAM Brussels Design Museum), Christine Lambrechts (Mukha), Wim Fremout (KIK), Iris Paschalidis (S.M.A.K.), Ann Deckers (FOMU), Barbara De Jong (Mu.Zee), Hannah Hendrickx (Design Museum Gent), Pieter Neirinckx (The Museum of Industry/The House of Alijn) and Francisca Vande Pitte (Musée Modern Museum, KMSKB).
+The focus group comprised Flemish and Belgian players, that preserve a substantial collection of plastics and have an in-house restorer.
+The members were Griet Kockelkoren (KIK-IRPA), Wim Fremout (KIK-IRPA), Annelies De Mey (Design Museum Gent), Hannah Hendrickx (Design Museum Gent), Eline van der Velde (projectmedewerker Design Museum Gent-S.M.A.K.), Ruth Goris (Design Museum Gent), Frances Berry (S.M.A.K.), Iris Paschalidis (S.M.A.K.), Rebecca Heremans (S.M.A.K.), Christine Lambrechts (M HKA), Ann Deckers (FOMU), Sofie Meuwes (FOMU), Barbara De Jong (Mu.Zee), Pieter Neirinckx (Industriemuseum/Huis van Alijn), Kim Verkens (MoMu), Lie Cauwelier (Eperon d'Or) and Design Museum Brussels.

-This research into the identification of plastics and the execution of a condition survey of all the plastic objects in the collections of Design Museum Gent and S.M.A.K. is performed in the framework of a three-year project with the support of the Government of Flanders.
-For further information, please contact project staffer Eline van der Velde at email@example.com.
+This research into the identification of plastics and the execution of a condition survey of all the plastic objects in the collections of Design Museum Gent and S.M.A.K. ran for 3 years and was made possible thanks to a grant from the Government of Flanders under the Cultural Heritage Decreet.
+For further information, please contact project staffer Hannah Hendrickx via firstname.lastname@example.org.